Multivariate one-sided testing in matched observational studies as an adversarial game: Hidden Bias in Matched Observational Studies

 We consider test statistics for each outcome variable which are effect increasing sum statistics.
 Sum statistics are statistics of the form $T_k(Z, R_k) = Z^Tq_k$ where $q_k = q_k(R_k)$ is a pre-specified function of the observed responses $R_k$.
-A test statistic is effect increasing if $T_k(z, r^*_k) \geq T_k(z, r_k)$ whenever $(2z_{ij}-1)(r^*_{ijk}-r_{ijk})\geq 0$ for all $i$ and $j$.
+A test statistic is effect increasing if $T_k(z, r^*_k) \geq T_k(z, r_k)$ whenever $(2z_{ij}-1)(r^*_{ijk}-r_{ijk})\geq 0$ for all $i$ and $j$, where $r^*_{ijk}$ denotes a different value of the potential outcome.
 In words, this means that if every treated unit did better with $r^*_k$ than with $r_k$, and if every control did worse with $r^*_k$ than with $r_k$, then the test statistic corresponding to the observed outcomes $r^*_k$ would be larger than it would have been under $r_k$.
 Most familiar test statistics, including differences-in-means, rank tests, and $m$-tests are endowed with these properties; see \citet[][Chapter 2.4.4]{R02} and \citet[][\S 3.1]{ros16} for additional examples.

 If Fisher's sharp null is true then $R_{k} = r_{Ck}$, and hence $T_k(Z,R_k) = T_k(Z, r_{Ck})$.
 For a particular $\Gamma>1$, the test statistic's null distribution under Fisher's sharp null is